 ValuesCustomer perceptions regarding the impact of the product on the environment and people.
 For example, a product that is manufactured locally according to environmentally responsible methods.

-TermsThe product or service has fair terms of service.People often describe products and brands with the same words they might use to describe a person.
+TermsThe product or service has fair terms of service.brands with the same words they might use to describe a person.
 For example, a product that you trust.

 Social, Culture & LifestyleA customer who sees a product as a part of their social status, culture or lifestyle.
 For example, snowboarding goggles that all the cool snowboarders wear on a particular mountain.

 MeaningCustomers may attach personal meaning to a product.
-For example, a toy that reminds a parent of their youth.The product looks highly refined such that it is was obviously designed and built by people who are diligent in their work.
+For example, a toy that reminds a parent of their youth.refined such that it is was obviously designed and built by people who are diligent in their work.